Best Vietnamese Textbooks for Learners (2026)

 Cons

-- No exercises or notes
+- No audio or listening practice

 Sunita Makes Friends is a bilingual English-Vietnamese picture book from Mantra Lingua for children ages 3 to 6.
 It works best for families, teachers, or heritage learners who want a very gentle way to read Vietnamese alongside English.
 The story is simple and child-friendly, so complete beginners can follow it with help from the pictures and the parallel text.